 PRIZES, DISTINCTIONS, HONOURS

-1997: Named one of the 20 most influential people in information technology by Data Communications Magazine in its 20th and 25th anniversary editions.
+1997: Named (for the second time) one of the 20 most influential people in information technology by Data Communications Magazine in its 20th and 25th anniversary editions

 Indovino, Shaina C. (2014), Women in Ιnformation Τechnology, Broomall, Pennsylvania: Mason Crest.

-- Perlman, Radia (1976), “Using computer technology to provide a creative learning environment for preschool children”, in MIT AI Lab Memo No. 360/Logo Memo No. 24, Cambridge, MA, MIT AI Lab.
+- Perlman, Radia (1976), “Using computer technology to provide a creative learning environment for preschool children”, in MIT AI Lab Memo No. 360/Logo Memo, n.
+24, Cambridge, MA, MIT AI Lab.